MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.CArray.api.md

 ```

 ##### Brief
-Searches for an item in the array sorted in ascending order and returns the index at which it was found.
+Searches for an item in the array and returns the first index at which it was found.
+It uses a binary search algorithm and the contents of the container must be sorted in ascending order.
+If the elements are not sorted, the result is unpredictable.

-Does not verify if the array is sorted and if it is not, the result is unpredictable.
+The search starts with index `0`/the `start` parameter.

-Returns `-1` if the item was not found.
+Returns [-1][sys.core.lang.PtrSize] if the item was not found.

 ###### param item
 the item to search for
 ###### param start
-the start idnex for the search
+the start index for the search
 ###### returns
-the index of the search element
+the index where the item was found
 ***

 #### Insert